MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 KM: That’s right.

-MK: It’s trusting in the process because I’ve done it so many times now that I can take a seed of an idea and bring it to some completion that will be worthwhile.
-It’s relaxing and it’s giving myself a break.
+MK: <span class="important">It’s trusting in the process because I’ve done it so many times now that I can take a seed of an idea and bring it to some completion that will be worthwhile.</span> It’s relaxing and it’s giving myself a break.
 And it’s also realizing that ultimately, what does it really mean?
 It’s not that it’s all an illusion, but it is also that it’s kind of a bit of fun, but it’s also something that can have so much emotional value after the fact.
 It’s a combination of saying, “Ultimately, this isn’t too significant.
 It’s just a piece of music that I’m working on,” but also the realization that once I get it completed and somebody else gets to hear it, there is a possibility that somebody’s going to be really moved by it.

-GG: Well there is that thing too about a thing that’s yours becomes so precious--it does with me--that it cannot be changed.
+GG: <span class="important">Well there is that thing too about a thing that’s yours becomes so precious--it does with me--that it cannot be changed.
 It’s immutably “this.”
 And for anybody to suggest that it should then “do that.”
 It’s like, “Oh no!
-That mustn’t happen.”
-But it can’t be too precious and you’ve gotta trust in the fact that, “Okay, I’ve had that idea.”
+That mustn’t happen.”</span> But it can’t be too precious and you’ve gotta trust in the fact that, “Okay, I’ve had that idea.”
 So you’ve got to trust that there will be more.
 There will be more ideas.
 They’re in the hot pot right behind you.
 You’ve gotta open that valve and hopefully they’ll just come out.

 MK: I’ve encountered a lot of musicians that have this issue and as a producer, I’ve worked with quite a few who’ve managed to get their ideas to a certain point and then it just wouldn’t go any further after that.
 It’s really one of my--I love producing.
 It’s one of my greatest joys to work with someone prior to going to the studio to work with them on their ideas.
 They’ll say, “I’ve got this idea and I think it’s great, but I just have no idea what to do with it.”
 And I’ll hear it.
 Having that distance, I listen and I go instantly, “What if it just does this?”
 And they’ll go, “Oh yeah.”
 And I’ll play that for them and then that’ll give them the next idea.
 The little thing that I’ve done will then inspire the next part of the song for them.
 And then it’s just a little volleyball.